Azure/ALZ-Bicep/infra-as-code/bicep/modules/privateDnsZones/README.md

 - `privatelink.azmk8s.io`
 - `privatelink.siterecovery.windowsazure.com`

-**Note:** The region specific zones are not included in the example parameters files.
+**Note:** The region specific zones are included in the parameters files with the region set as `xxxxxx`.
+For these zones to deploy properly, replace `xxxxxx` with the target region.
+For example: `privatelink.xxxxxx.azmk8s.io` would become `privatelink.eastus.azmk8s.io` for a deployment targeting the East US region.

 ### Prefixed DNS Zone